This page originally focused on online income services only. A short section on offline income services was started November 2014.

 - Spacehive “crowdfunding civic projects”.

-- Community Shares: Community Shares Unit (England) have a dedicated web platform for community share offers Microgenius.
+- Community Shares: Community Shares Unit (England) – all community share offers that meet national standards of good practice can feature on their Microgenius web pages.
 Also see Community Shares Scotland.

 - Barclaycard Business Services ePDQ is their online payment facility for approved merchants.

 - PayPal is a little different to the others.
 Accepts credit card payments very quickly, but there are some restrictions on what you can then do with the money.